 People’s experience of appraisal is hugely dependent on how it is done, even if the appraisal is not overwhelmingly a good experience for the person on the receiving end.
 Punk Rock People Management offers us three chords on appraisal:

 - Find ways to praise what people do well on a continuous basis rather than storing it up for the appraisal.
 Use a personal communications channel rather than text or email for this purpose.
 Let people know immediately if you feel they need to improve.
 Discuss ways to achieve this rather than letting poor performance become a chronic problem.

 - Focus appraisal 80% on the future and 20% on the past, using it as an opportunity to improve personal and company performance.

 - Resist linking appraisal to pay unless your company can show a very clear link between extra effort and results.

-I'll be presenting on a range of HR topics at the Chartered Management Institute at the University of Bedford on Tuesday 13th November.
-Contact me for your ticket.
 If you are in a hurry to read my book, simply contact me with PUNK in the title and I'll send you the whole e-book in one go for free.